The Rebirth of a King

-The Rebirth of a King, also known as Yue Wang Gou Jian, is a Chinese television series based on the life of King Goujian in the state of Yue in the Spring and Autumn period.
-Directed by Huang Jianzhong, Yuen Bun and Yanyi, the series starred Chen Baoguo, Bao Guo'an, You Yong, Li Guangjie and Zhou Yang.
+The Rebirth of a King is a Chinese historical television series based on the life of King Goujian of the state of Yue during the Spring and Autumn period of ancient China.
+Directed by Huang Jianzhong, Yuen Bun and Yanyi, the series starred Chen Baoguo, Bao Guo'an, You Yong, Li Guangjie, and Zhou Yang.
 The series was first aired on TVB in November 2006 in Hong Kong and a year later on CCTV in mainland China.